 Giant’s Causeway, Portrush, and Antrim County ~ Armagh and its Environs

 West of Ireland, Galway, Connemara, and Achill Island

 William Lawrence also produced a series of travel albums called the “Emerald Isle” albums.

-Lawrence’s business prospered for nearly 50 years but in the latter years as photographs became common and good reproductions appeared in newspapers and magazines, and when the cinema, moving pictures came in. and of course with the invention of the Box Brownie, the business was falling off, by that time Lawrence and French were in there early seventies and Robert French retired in 1914 and William Lawrence in 1916.
+Lawrence’s business prospered for nearly 50 years, and of course with the invention of the Box Brownie, the business was falling off, by that time Lawrence and French were in there early seventies and Robert French retired in 1914 and William Lawrence in 1916.

 In 1916 the premises in Sackville Street Dublin was looted and burnt down during the 1916 Easter Rising.
 Most of the portrait negatives were destroyed.
 The negatives of scenes around Ireland were stored in Premises in Rathmines and survived.
 The firm closed down in 1942 and the following year, the negatives (glass plates) were acquired by the National Library of Ireland for £300.00 old pounds